BAIRR01/BAIRanalysis/scripts/README_upload_to_flywheel.txt

 Instructions on how to upload data to flywheel using the terminal.

 Before uploading, you have to:
 * Download and install Flywheel's CLI (command line interface) and SDK (software development kit).
 Please follow instructions on the Flywheel website on how to set this up.
+The CLI you download from the Flywheel Profile page; the SDK is installed via the command

+pip install flywheel-sdk~=14.6.2

 * Generate a Flywheel token: you can find this on your Profile page in the Flywheel website.
 It will be something like bair.flywheel.io:XXXXXXXXXXXX.
 Replace the --token flag in the command below with your own token.
-* Have python 3.6 installed.
+* Have python 3.6 installed (you can check by typing python3 --version in the Terminal)

 Use upload_to_flywheel.py to upload the data.
 The script is located on GitHub in the BairAnalysis repository https://github.com/BAIRR01/BAIRanalysis, inside 'scripts'.